 John Rickford is a professor of linguistics at Stanford University, where he studies the relationship between language and social structure.

-This talk was recorded on February 17th, 2017 at UMass Amherst.
-Special thanks to the UMass Department of Linguistics and UMass Amherst Information Technology.
+Rickford’s talk, "Justice for Jeantel (and Trayvon): Fighting Dialect Prejudice in Courtrooms and Beyond,” was recorded on February 17, 2017 at UMass Amherst.
+Special thanks to the Linguistics Department and UMass Amherst Information Technology.